 DSS causes inflammatory cell recruitment: DSS-treated animals suffered from subacute to chronic and segmental or diffuse lesions accompanied by a moderate to severe increase in edema (clear spaces).
 These lesions affected the entire intestinal wall, with particular effects on mucosa and submucosa at day 7 compared to untreated mice at day 0 (Figure 2A and Table 3).
 DSS-treatment provoked mucosal and submucosal infiltration of mononuclear cells (Figure 2A), mostly diffusely distributed and multifocally extended to the serosa, particularly around the blood vessels.
 Simultaneously, there were neutrophil clusters within lamina propria and submucosa.
 Colon MPO activity was indeed markedly increased by a 5-fold factor compared to untreated mice (Table 3), indicating a massive neutrophil infiltration.
-Analysis of relative mRNA levels showed that pro-inflammatory cell recruitment was associated with a marked upregulation of inflammatory genes such as Il-1β, Il-6, Tnfα and cyclooxygenase-2 (Ptgs gene) compared to untreated mice (Table 4).
+Analysis of relative mRNA levels showed that pro-inflammatory cell recruitment was associated with a marked upregulation of inflammatory genes such as Il-1β, Il-6, Tnf-, and cyclooxygenase-2 (Ptgs gene) compared to untreated mice (Table 4).
 Colon pro-inflammatory cytokine (IL-1β and IL-6) concentrations were accordingly higher than in untreated animals (Table 2).
 Moreover, this coincided with a tremendous, increased expression of genes that encode key enzymes and structural constituents involved in the ECM remodeling process at day 7 (Table 4).
 There was also an increased expression of cytokines involved in epithelial repair.
-Gene expression of Il-22, Il-33 and Tgfβ-1 and -3 were correspondingly upregulated compared to untreated animals, whereas Il-13 and Il-15 gene expressions were downregulated at day 7 after DSS-treatment (Table 4).
+Gene expression of Il-22, Il-33, and Tgfβ-1 and -3 were correspondingly upregulated compared to untreated animals, whereas Il-13 and Il-15 gene expressions were downregulated at day 7 after DSS-treatment (Table 4).

 DSS-treatment alters luminal environment and induces microbiota dysbiosis: DSS intake induced luminal content hyperosmolarity and increased the percentage of water in colonic content (Table 2), consistent with the inflammatory score results (Figure 1).
-The caecal quantities of acetate, propionate and butyrate (among the most important end products of bacterial fermentation) were significantly reduced at day 7 compared to day 0 (Table 5), while proportions between the three SCFA remained stable.
+The cecal quantities of acetate, propionate, and butyrate (among the most important end products of bacterial fermentation) were significantly reduced at day 7 compared to day 0 (Table 5), while proportions between the three SCFA remained stable.
 These luminal environment modifications were associated with major changes in mucosa-adherent microbiota composition.
 While microbiota quantification showed an increase in total bacterial load (Table 5) after DSS-treatment, estimators of community richness (Chao) and diversity (Shannon) were markedly lower than those at day 0 (Table 5).
-In addition, the number of exclusive and shared species-level phylotypes (OTUs) were significantly reduced after inflammation (463.5 ± 31.4 at day 0 vs 318.1 ± 30.6 at day 7, P = 0.002).
+In addition, the number of exclusive and shared species-level phylotypes were significantly reduced after inflammation (463.5 ± 31.4 at day 0 vs 318.1 ± 30.6 at day 7, P = 0.002).
 Furthermore, DSS-treatment heavily impacted the mucosa-adherent microbiota at a higher taxonomic level, as shown by a decreased relative abundance of over 30 genera, the most relevant presented in Table 5.
 Colitis also impacted the phyla proportions: Bacteroidetes and Tenericutes decreased by 2 and 20-fold, respectively (P < 0.05); while Proteobacteria and Deferribacteres increased by 8 and 3-fold, respectively (P < 0.05) (Figure 3).
-Within the Firmicutes phylum, the Eubacteriaceae, Lachnospiraceae and Clostridiaceae families (the latter including Roseburia, Clostridium XIVa and Butyrivibrio) were significantly decreased following DSS treatment (Table 5).
+Within the Firmicutes phylum, the Eubacteriaceae, Lachnospiraceae, and Clostridiaceae families (the latter including Roseburia, Clostridium XIVa, and Butyrivibrio) were significantly decreased following DSS treatment (Table 5).
 Conversely, within the Proteobacteria, DSS treatment led to a massive increase in the Escherichia Shigella proportion, accounting for increased representation of the Enterobacteriaceae family (Table 5).

 Three days after the maximal intensity of colitis, epithelial repair occurs while signs of inflammation remain present (day 10)